radius-project/docs/docs/content/guides/author-apps/secrets/overview/index.md

 ## Reference an existing Secret Store

-Here is an example of using a Secret Store to reference secrets stores in an existing secrets management solution that is external to the Radius application stack.
+Here is an example of using a Secret Store to reference secrets stores in an existing secrets management solution that is external to the Radius Application stack.
 Note that only references to Kubernetes Secrets is currently supported, with more to come in the future.

 {{< rad file="snippets/secretstore.bicep" embed=true marker="//SECRET_STORE_REF" >}}